syh7/DnDwiki/src/main/resources/parsed/darninia/session 7 - prison break.md

 + captured by adventurers in a cave system - they are the witches we heard about before
 + one of the captured, [Culoriana](https://bookstack.hemels.me/books/Darninia/page/culorianacora), is an original Andarin, one of three who survived

-- they are considering joining the voiceless
+- they are considering joining [the Voiceless](https://bookstack.hemels.me/books/Darninia/page/the-voiceless)
 - sister tribe = 40ish people

 + the hald broken flute from Dalynn is the flute of [Iuna](https://bookstack.hemels.me/books/Darninia/page/iuna)